mattslight/abookforlife/abookforlife.md

 ### Self-pity

 We learned that self-pity was perhaps not so much an emotion as a state-of-mind.
 Self-pity, we find, can be born out of a sense of injustice – the belief that something we were owed did not come to us or that something was taken that we were entitled to.
+Self-pity can also arise when we fail to correctly identify our *Self Worth*.

-On the surface self-pity seems to indicate low-self worth, but we found that the opposite was actually true.
-Self-pity comes from an elevated sense of self.
-When we wallowed in self-pity we were usually caught up with the idea that we deserved more or better.
-It may be true that somebody has done something to hurt us, or that something we were used to was taken from us but we found that self-pity did little, if anything to remedy this.
-A better course of action we found was usually either to speak up for ourselves, to practice acceptance or be in submission.
+On the surface self-pity seems to indicate low-self worth, but often we find that the opposite was actually true.
+Self-pity can just as easily come from an elevated sense of self – or the belief that something we are entitled to was taken from us.
+When we wallow in self-pity we usually get caught up with the idea that we deserve more or better.
+It may be true that somebody has done something to hurt us, or that something we became used to was taken from us but we found that the act of loathing in self-pity did little, if anything, to remedy our state of mind.
+Better courses of action we found was usually either, writing out our gratitude lists, speak up for ourselves, practice *Self-love*, to practice acceptance or to be in submission.

-Self-pity when directed internally was harmful, we find it tends to create a sort of internal resentment that then manifests as anger, bitterness or hatred.
-Channeled inwardly it also served to boost the ego and to bolster our sense of self-righteousness.
-To overcome this we adopted the mindset that nothing in this world really belongs to us or is owed to us, our time on Earth is characterised by a time of borrowing and receiving.
-We turned our thoughts around and instead of thinking about what was due we looked at what we could do for the world.
+Self-pity when directed internally is harmful, we find it tends to create a sort of internal resentment that then manifests as anger, bitterness or hatred.
+Channeled inwardly it also serves to boost the ego and to bolster our sense of self-righteousness.
+To overcome this we adopt the mindset that nothing in this world really belongs to us or is owed to us, our time on Earth is characterised by lending freely and borrowing what we need.
+We turn our thoughts around and instead of thinking about what we think is due to us, we look at what we can contribute back to the world.

 Self-pity directly outwardly tends to have a different purpose.
-Its goal is similar - that to boost the ego and increase self-entitlement.
+Its goal is similar – to boost the ego and increase self-entitlement.
 The action is different.
-Expressed outwardly it is an attempt to artificially invoke in others a sense of sympathy.
+Expressed outwardly, self-pity is an attempt to artificially invoke in others a sense of sympathy.
 The key here being artificially.
-A natural sense of empathy from others is healthy, we found then that we should seek to honestly express our situation and make no attempt to manipulate feelings towards us.
-We also found that excess sympathy had an adverse effect to our welling (see *Empathy vs. Sympathy*).
+A natural sense of empathy from others is healthy, we find that we should seek to honestly express ourselves and make no attempt to manipulate feelings towards us.
+We also found that trying to invoke excess sympathy had an adverse effect to our well-being (see *Empathy vs. Sympathy*).

 ### Guilt, Shame and Remorse